bmancone/guzzle-stopwatch-middleware/README.md

 printf('Request to [%s] took [%dms]', (string)$request->getUri(), $response->getHeaderLine('X-Duration'));
 ```

-## Symfony2 Profiler
+## Symfony Profiler

-If you are using Symfony2, simply inject `debug.stopwatch`, this will add events to the profiler timeline.
+If you are using Symfony, simply inject `debug.stopwatch` (or use autowiring), this will add events to the profiler timeline.